fbpx

 Top 10 Must-Know Japanese Phrases for Beginners

-If you’re just starting out with Japanese, learning a few key phrases can make a huge difference.
-Whether you’re traveling, making new friends or just want to impress someone, these important Japanese phrases for beginners will help you to get started.
-No need to stress over perfect grammar just focus on first thing getting the words out naturally.
+The Japanese language, known as Nihongo (日本語), is the official language of Japan and is spoken by approximately 123 million people worldwide.
+It is a member of the Japonic language family, which also includes the Ryukyuan languages spoken in Okinawa and surrounding islands.If you’re just starting out with Japanese, learning a few key phrases can make a huge difference.
+Whether you’re traveling, visiting new people, or simply trying to impress someone, these important Japanese phrases for beginners can help you get started.
+There’s no need to concentrate about exact grammar; instead, focus on getting the words out naturally.

 Top 10 Must-Know Japanese Phrases for Beginners